 |Resident workers method of travel to work|

-Analysis of the method of travel to work of the resident workers in the Hornsby Shire shows that 27.2% used public transport, while 53.3% used a private vehicle, compared with 15.8% and 63.1% respectively in New South Wales.
+Analysis of the method of travel to work of the resident workers in Hornsby Shire shows that 27.2% used public transport, while 53.8% used a private vehicle, compared with 15.9% and 63.7% respectively in New South Wales.

-The major differences between the method of travel to work of the resident workers of the Hornsby Shire and New South Wales were:
+The major differences between the method of travel to work of the resident workers in Hornsby Shire and the New South Wales workforce were:

-- A larger percentage of resident workers travelled to work by Train (23.3% compared to 11.2%)
+- A larger percentage of resident workers who travelled by train (23.3% compared to 11.2%)

-- A smaller percentage of resident workers travelled to work by Car, as driver (49.6% compared to 57.8%)
+- A smaller percentage of resident workers who travelled by car, as driver (49.6% compared to 57.8%)

-- A smaller percentage of resident workers travelled to work by Car, as passenger (3.1% compared to 4.3%)
+- A smaller percentage of resident workers who travelled by car, as passenger (3.1% compared to 4.3%)

-- A smaller percentage of resident workers travelled to work by Walked only (2.7% compared to 3.9%)
+- A smaller percentage of resident workers who walked only (2.7% compared to 3.9%)

-The largest changes in the method of travel of work of the resident workers in the Hornsby Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in Hornsby Shire between 2011 and 2016 were: